Red Tape Reduction Legislation Amendment Act 2017

 Streamlining regulation for charities in the ACT

 In June 2017, the ACT passed legislation to exempt charities registered with the Australian Charities and Not-for-profits Commission from certain requirements of the Associations Incorporation Act 1991 and the Charitable Collections Act 2003.
+This has streamlined reporting requirements for these charities.

 Further reforms – 2017-18